 (Could be a pilot before the other options below).

-A regular weekly drop-in group, which could facilitate and encourage teambuilding and peer support within your organisational structure
+A longer-term and therefore more in-depth and potentially longer lasting project aiming to facilitate and encourage teambuilding and peer support within your organisational structure.

-i.e. one managing anxiety, one for depression, one for self-care etc. (See bottom of page for example self care session outline)
+i.e. managing anxiety, depression, self-care etc. (See bottom of page for example self care session outline)

-£12-15 per participant with a maximum of 10 people per 2 hour session for the more in-depth groups.
+£20 per participant with a maximum of 8-10 people per session.

-Groups of 5 or less £24-40 per participant depending on session length.
+Groups of 5 or less £25-40 per participant depending on session length and number of participants.

 Please get in touch to discuss your requirements for a tailored quote.

-I offer a substantial discount on a sliding scale for charities and not for profits depending on turnover.
+I offer discounts on a sliding scale for charities and not for profits depending on turnover.

 General relaxation and enhancing wellbeing.

-Many people discovered the physical and mental benefits of time in nature this year.
-My hope is to facilitate a deepening of this experience, offer self-care tips to build resilience, and to encourage people to keep it up (especially in winter).
+Many people are aware of the physical and mental benefits of time in nature.
+My hope is to facilitate a deepening of this experience, offer tips to build resilience, and to encourage people build a culture of allowance within the workplace.